RL ROLAND LOPEZ

 // 2 min read

-Ruby on Rails and the Art of Object-Oriented Design
+Ruby on Rails Object-Oriented Design

-Understanding the cost of poor design
+The cost of poor design

 # app/models/user.rb